-- 1. Many local economies are stuck with both weak demand and weak supply in skills.
-Many places have been unable to break-out from an equilibrium of low skills, low productivity and low pay since the deindustrialisation of the 1980s.
-Skills are the new currency and ensuring that organisations have access to the skills they need, when they need them, will be critical if we are to successfully revive post-Covid Britain. - 2.
-The government must reverse decades of cuts to adult education.
+- 1. The government must reverse decades of cuts to adult education.
 It is significant that the fall in adult education has corresponded so closely to the fall in funding.
-Adult skills are essential to ensure that lower skilled workers can adapt to the changing economy. - 3.
-In investing in education, the government should ensure that those workers with the lowest levels of skills are prioritised, rather than offering firms opportunities to subsidise the training already being provided to highly paid and skilled workers. - 4.
+Adult skills are essential to ensure that lower skilled workers can adapt to the changing economy. - 2.
+In investing in education, the government should ensure that those workers with the lowest levels of skills are prioritised, rather than offering firms opportunities to subsidise the training already being provided to highly paid and skilled workers. - 3.
 The government should look to provide funding for those in full time or part time training.
 For example, if a worker is working part time and training for another part, they should receive an allowance to top up their income for the time they are training.
-This would allow the economically vulnerable, who are broadly most in need of training to afford to do so. - 5.
-Developing an effective lifelong learning system for all is essential to address employers' changing skills needs and individuals' longer working lives.
-Information campaigns, employer and union learning representatives, and managers can all play a role in communicating the benefits and necessity of lifelong learning to employees.
-Furthermore, provision needs to be more flexible.
+This would allow the economically vulnerable, who are broadly most in need of training to afford to do so.